opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 _(I) The mens rea_

-32     The High Court in _Chua Kian Kok v Public Prosecutor_ [1999] 1 SLR(R) 826 (“ _Chua Kian Kok_ ”) held that the _mens rea_ for the general offence of attempt under the then equivalent of s 511 of the Penal Code ( _viz_ , s 511 of the Penal Code (Cap 224, 1985 Rev Ed)) was the intention to commit the primary offence (see _Chua Kian Kok_ at [27]–[28]).
+32     The High Court in _Chua Kian Kok v Public Prosecutor_ <span class="citation">[1999] 1 SLR(R) 826</span> (“ _Chua Kian Kok_ ”) held that the _mens rea_ for the general offence of attempt under the then equivalent of s 511 of the Penal Code ( _viz_ , s 511 of the Penal Code (Cap 224, 1985 Rev Ed)) was the intention to commit the primary offence (see _Chua Kian Kok_ at [27]–[28]).
 The High Court refused to follow English Court of Appeal decisions which held that the _mens rea_ for the general offence of attempt was the same as the _mens rea_ for the primary offence.
 The High Court gave two reasons for its decision (see _Chua Kian Kok_ at [27]–[28]).
 First, it took the view that an attempted offence resulted in a lower degree of public harm than a completed offence and, thus, the mental element for the attempted offence should be more stringent (see _Chua Kian Kok_ at [30]–[31]).
 Second, the High Court was not convinced by the reasoning in the English Court of Appeal decisions because the corresponding English provision ( _viz_ , s 1(1) of the Criminal Attempts Act 1981 (c 47) (UK) (“the UK Criminal Attempts Act 1981”)) seemed to provide that the mental element for the general offence of attempt was, instead, an intent to commit the primary offence (see _Chua Kian Kok_ at [32]).

 33     We agree that the _mens rea_ for the general offence of attempt under s 511 of the Penal Code is the intention to commit the primary offence.
 As was held in _Chua Kian Kok_ , it would not be appropriate to hold that the _mens rea_ of the primary offence is the required mental element.
 A more stringent requirement should be imposed for inchoate offences.
 It should be noted that the Indian courts also take the view that the mental element for the general offence of attempt is the intention to commit the primary offence (see _Ratanlal & Dhirajlal’s The Indian Penal Code_ (LexisNexis Butterworths Wadhwa Nagpur, 33rd Ed, 2010) at pp 1076 and 1079).